Healthcare Benchmarking Analytics

 Frequent questions and answers

-The Kaiser Family Foundation Employer Benefits survey underlying data, trended from 2020, with 2021 data + proprietary employer data.
+The Kaiser Family Foundation (KFF) Employer Benefits survey underlying data, trended from 2020 and 2021 data + proprietary employer data.

 The version and most recent effective date are always listed below the percentile gauges.

-Once per year for Kaiser data; employer data is loaded periodically.
+Once per year for KFF data; employer data is loaded periodically.
 Latest version is effective July 2022.

 Plan value approximates actuarial value, or, on average, the percentage of in-network claims paid by insurance.
 Values range between 60% to over 90% and are often referred to by metal levels.
 Bronze is 60%, Silver 70%, Gold 80%, and Platinum 90% +/- 2%.
 Healthier people will have lower claims and pay a greater percentage, while those with higher claims will pay a lower percentage of the value.

 A multiple regression model run using over 100 distinct plan designs and the output actuarial value from the CMS actuarial value calculator–it was found that ~85% of the actuarial value of a plan is determined by 3 factors: deductible, coinsurance, and out-of-pocket maximum.
-Actual results are within 1-2% for most plan structures.
+Actual results are within 1-2% for most plan structures and modeling maxes out at ~95% actuarial (plan) value, equal to the 99th percentile for comparison purposes; this can be thought of as a modeling asymptote.

 An atypical plan design like $0 deductible and $7,000 out-of-pocket max may have a skewed plan value number.
 If you use outlier values like $15,000 deductibles you will not get an error.
 Results should end up being between 60-90% for virtually all comparable plans.

 The ranges in the charts are the dollar values that reflect the middle 50% (the interquartile range, or the 25th to 75th percentiles) as well as the top and bottom 10%.
 If you hover you’ll over each chart you’ll see dollars and percentiles as well as the comparison firm in question.

 The color-coded gauges reflect the percentile ranking of the modeled firm relative to the cohort selected.
 Green means the top third most attractive (most competitive) or 67th to 100th percentiles; yellow is the middle third or 34th to 66th percentile; and red means the one-third least competitive or 0 to 33rd percentile.